phetsims/qa/issue-templates/rc-researc-test-template-NEW.md

 <h3>Issues to Verify†</h3>

+These issues should have the "status:ready-for-review" label.
+Unless an issue says to close after verifying, assign the issue back to the developer.

 - [ ] {{GITHUB_ISSUE_LINK}}

-†These issues should have the "status:ready-for-review" label.
-Unless an issue says to close after verifying, assign the issue back to the developer.

 <!---
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////